EI-CoreBioinformatics/mikado/docs/Usage/Pick.rst

                             "Flag.
 If set, in the final stage Mikado will cluster transcripts by simple overlap, not by looking at the presence of shared introns.
 Default: False. (default:
                             False)
+      --consider-truncated-for-retained
+                            Flag.
+If set, Mikado will consider as retained intron events also transcripts which lack UTR but whose CDS ends within a CDS intron of another model. (default:
+                            False)
       -db SQLITE_DB, --sqlite-db SQLITE_DB
                             Location of an SQLite database to overwrite what is